The 2025 premiere production of Voiceless: A Musical is supported by funds from the

 OVERVIEW

-VOICELESS: A MUSICAL is a new theatre piece created by Deena Kamm, a voice/music coach, performer, and composer located in Bend, OR, and Anne Fenn, a Toronto-based comedy writer/screenwriter and professor.
+VOICELESS: A MUSICAL is a new theatre piece created by Deena Kamm, a voice/music coach, performer, and composer, and Anne Fenn, a comedy writer/screenwriter and professor.
 The story is based on Fenn’s real-life experience with muscle tension dysphonia (a functional neurological disorder), which caused her to lose her speaking voice for a year with no obvious physical explanation.

 Our show features four female leads and three (+) neurodiverse characters, challenging the traditional norms of the entertainment industry and celebrating their voices in a way that resonates with contemporary culture.